GEORGE'S COMMUNITY COLLEGE

 As with any class an amount of time at least equivalent to two times the credit hours is expected to be performed for homework and labs.
 Please allot sufficient time for homework.

-Homework will be assigned each week including the first week.
+Laboratory will be performed each week including the first week.

 Evaluation of student performance is to be based on: